atimin/nitpicker/README.rst

     python -m nitpicker run feature_1.plan_1

-The program runs all the cases in interactive mode leading the tester step by step.
+The program runs all the cases in the interactive mode leading the tester step by step.
 The results of the run will be written in directory *runs* in YAML format.
-These reports cab be used to generate .html, .md., .rst etc human friendly formats.

-After all the test cases have been run you can push the reports into the git repo to a CI server can check if all tests are passed
+After all the test cases have been run you can push the reports into the git repo, so your CI server can check if all the test runs are passed

 ::

-    python -m nitpicker check
+    python -m nitpicker check --all-runs-passed

 The project uses itself for testing.
 You can find *qa* directory in the repo.